ratson/cordova-plugin-admob-free/README.md

 The code for Android has almost all rewritten to be more maintainable, plus some extra features.

 For iOS, while it is working, I have less interest in writing Objective-C code these days.
-If someone is will to help, feel free to send a pull request, I will review it.
+If someone is willing to help, feel free to send a pull request, I will review it.

 ## Contributing